 The NSF vision for a Cyberinfrastructure Framework for 21st Century Science and Engineering (CIF21) considers an integrated, scalable, and sustainable cyberinfrastructure to be crucial for innovation in science and engineering (see www.nsf.gov/cif21).
 The Data Infrastructure Building Blocks (DIBBs) program is an integral part of CIF21.
 The DIBBs program encourages development of robust and shared data-centric cyberinfrastructure capabilities, to accelerate interdisciplinary and collaborative research in areas of inquiry stimulated by data.

 DIBBs investments enable new data-focused services, capabilities, and resources to advance scientific discoveries, collaborations, and innovations.
 The investments are expected to build upon, integrate with, and contribute to existing community cyberinfrastructure, serving as evaluative resources while developments in national-scale access, policy, interoperability and sustainability continue to evolve.

 Effective solutions will bring together cyberinfrastructure expertise and domain researchers, to ensure that the resulting cyberinfrastructure address researchers’ data needs.
 The activities should address the data challenges arising in a disciplinary or cross-disciplinary context.
 (Throughout this solicitation, ‘community’ refers to a group of researchers interested in solving one or more linked scientific questions, while ‘domains’ and ‘disciplines’ refer to areas of expertise or application.)
-The projects should stimulate data-driven scientific discoveries and innovations, and address broad community needs.
+The projects should stimulate data-driven scientific discoveries and innovations, and address broad community needs, nationally and internationally.

 This solicitation includes two classes of science data pilot awards: